-Structural family therapy is a method of psychotherapy developed by Salvador Minuchin which explores problems in the overall functioning within a family rather than focusing on changing only a particular individual.
-It is a strength-based, outcome focused treatment modality with the primary goal of improving communications and interactions among family members to create a healthier family structure.
+Structural family therapy is a method of psychotherapy developed by Salvador Minuchin that explores problems in the overall functioning within a family rather than focusing on changing only a particular individual.
+It is a strength-based, outcome-focused treatment modality with the primary goal of improving communications and interactions among family members to create a healthier family structure.

 Strategic Family Therapy

-Strategic family therapy was developed by numerous individuals including Jay Haley, Milton Erickson, and Cloe Madanes and observes family processes and functions by evaluating the behavior outside of therapy sessions.
-The clinician seeks to understand the communication and problem-solving patterns that exist within the system and take a goal-oriented, collaborative approach to solving the behavioral problems the family is facing.
+Strategic family therapy was developed by numerous individuals including Jay Haley, Milton Erickson, and Cloe Madanes, and observes family processes and functions by evaluating the behavior outside of therapy sessions.
+The clinician seeks to understand the communication and problem-solving patterns that exist within the system and take a goal-oriented, collaborative approach to solve the behavioral problems the family is facing.

 Intergenerational Family Therapy

-Intergenerational family therapy was designed by Bowen as an approach that acknowledges influences of generations on the family system and individual behavior as part of the greater system.
-Primary to this modality, the clinician and family identify patterns of behavior and interactions in the intergenerational family system and how those are manifesting presently related to treatment goals.
+Intergenerational family therapy was designed by Bowen as an approach that acknowledges the influences of generations on the family system and individual behavior as part of the greater system.
+Primary to this modality, the clinical professional and family identify patterns of behavior and interactions in the intergenerational family system and how those are manifesting presently related to treatment goals.

-Family therapy is always tailored to the needs of the particular individual and family seeking treatment and will be discussed as goals are set during the initial treatment planning phase.
-Families are encouraged to offer insight into current functioning that is working well within their system and that which they hope to change when visiting a family counseling center.
-Mental health and substance abuse treatment is always viewed as a collaborative process between the counselor and individual or family.
+A family counseling program is always tailored to the needs of the particular individual and family seeking treatment and will be discussed as goals are set during the initial treatment planning phase.
+Families are encouraged to offer insight into current functioning that is working well within their system and that which they hope to change when attending a family counseling program.
+Mental health and substance abuse treatment are always viewed as a collaborative process between the counselor, the individual, and the family.

 Get the Help You Need From Apex Recovery San Diego